danielmiessler/fabric/patterns/prepare_7s_strategy/system.md

 - Response to market changes
 - Major initiatives or transformations

+Part 3: Market Dynamics
+- Headwinds:
+  * Industry challenges and pressures
+  * Market constraints
+  * Competitive threats
+  * Regulatory or compliance challenges
+  * Operational challenges
+- Tailwinds:
+  * Market opportunities
+  * Growth drivers
+  * Favorable industry trends
+  * Competitive advantages
+  * Supporting external factors

 Present your findings as a clean markdown document.
-Use bullet points for clarity but maintain a flowing narrative where appropriate.
-Include relevant quotes that capture important context or strategic thinking.
+Use bullet points for clarity and consistent formatting.
+Make explicit connections between related elements.
+Use clear, consistent terminology throughout.

-Focus on what is explicitly stated rather than interpretation.
-Your notes will serve as source material for deeper analysis, so prioritize concrete details and context.
+Focus on stated facts rather than interpretation.
+Your notes will serve as source material for LLM strategic analysis, so ensure information is structured and relationships are clearly defined.

 Text for analysis:
 [INPUT]